 Screen tracking data on my iPhone has helped me become aware of how much time I spent on social media and that awareness has helped me cut back on the time I reach for my phone for no reason.
 So starting with awareness might be enough to slowly take back your time.

 I’ve also set personal boundaries for when I use my phone during certain parts of the day.
-Jeff and I stack our phones during dinner (after I’ve taken a photo of our yummy meals, of course) and I put my phone to charge in my bathroom starting at 9pm and don’t touch it until my alarm goes off in the morning.
+Jeff and I stack our phones during dinner (after I’ve taken a photo of our yummy meal, of course) and I put my phone to charge in my bathroom starting at 9pm and don’t touch it until my alarm goes off in the morning.
 This totally helps avoid the evening mindless scroll (which also keeps you up longer at night because of the light—double whammy!)

 7. Batch anything you can